argoproj/argo-cd/docs/developer-guide/extensions/proxy-extensions.md

 When a request to `/extensions/*` reaches the API Server, it will first verify if it is authenticated with a valid token.
 It does so by inspecting if the `Cookie` header is properly sent from Argo CD UI extension.

 Once the request is authenticated it is then verified if the user has permission to invoke this extension.
+The permission is enforced by Argo CD RBAC configuration.
+The details about how to configure the RBAC for proxy-extensions can be found in the [RBAC documentation][3].

 [1]: https://github.com/argoproj/argoproj/blob/master/community/feature-status.md
 [2]: https://argo-cd.readthedocs.io/en/stable/operator-manual/argocd-cm.yaml
+[3]: ../../operator-manual/rbac.md#the-extensions-resource